vladkinoman/just-my-notes/bookmarks-and-subscriptions/best-video-essayists-and-reviewers.md

   - One Hundred Years of Cinema.
 100 Years of Cinema is taking a look at one film a year, to try and discover how we got from the simple films of the early 1900's to the complex block busters of today.
 Plus, they do some stories and essays.
 - Cinematography: *Indy Mogul*, Aputure, Cinematography Database (+ Cinematography Database Fan), Wolfcrow, Cooke Optics TV.
 - Editing: **Every Frame a Painting**.
-- Screenplay: **Lessons from the Screenplay**.
+- Screenplay: **Lessons from the Screenplay** (he consistently quotes from from this [list](https://www.lessonsfromthescreenplay.com/reading-list) of books).
 - It's unexplored, but it looks interesting: video essay channels on Vimeo:
   - [Jacob T. Swinney](https://vimeo.com/jacobtswinney/videos).
 Whilst this channel consists only of visual video essays (no narratation), it's quite interesting to see the certain visual obsessions of certain directors or the influences notable directors have on filmmaking at large.
   - [Between Frames](https://vimeo.com/watchbetweenframes/videos).
 Similar to Jacob T. Swinney this channel consists only of visual video essays on the visual obsessions of certain directors.
   - [Filmumentaries](https://vimeo.com/user5888890/videos).
 Jamie Benning’s channel is one of the best the internet has to offer.
 Each "Filmumentary" is made with a mixture of commentaries from the filmmakers collected from dozens of different sources, all of which is played along side the actual film (i.e. a visual version of a director's commentary).
 Currently there are ‘filmumentaries’ for movies such as ‘Jaws’, ‘Indiana Jones’, and ‘Star Wars’.
   - [Kevin B. Lee](https://vimeo.com/kevinblee/videos).
 This guy is the ‘original’ video essayist.
 He’s been in the game for +5 years and has produced some fantastic videos over the years.
 However, his style is less flashy than others and can be dry at times.
   - [Fandor Keyframe](https://vimeo.com/fandor/videos).
 A channel devoted to helping fellow film enthusiasts discover amazing, hard-to-find films from all over the world.
 Note: This is Fandor’s Vimeo channel; it’s the same as their YouTube expect that it has a larger backlog and is mostly immune to Copyright Strikes.
-  - [Kogonada](https://vimeo.com/kogonada/videos).
-This channel has a variety of videos from visual video essays to traditional spoken video essays.
-Kogonada currently works for the Criterion Collection to create video essays.
+  - [*Kogonada*](https://vimeo.com/kogonada/videos).
+This channel has a variety of videos from visual video essays to traditional spoken video essays. *Kogonada* currently works for the Criterion Collection to create video essays.
   - [The Director Series](https://vimeo.com/cameronbeyl)  A great video essay series that explores the work and careers of great directors (Season 1 - Kubrick, Season 2 - Fincher, and Season 3 - Paul Thomas Anderson).
 Personally, it's one of my favourite video series on the internet.
   - [MUST SEE FILMS](https://vimeo.com/user15233185/videos).
 MUST SEE FILMS does analysis/breakdown videos on films, although the editing and appearence of the videos are somewhat low quality the content is great.
   - [Max Tohline](https://vimeo.com/maxtohline/videos).
 Max’s video essays solely focus on the use of editing in films.